arjun-christopher/CipherNet-Messenger/README.md

 ## Contributing

 This project was developed as part of an Information Security course at Puducherry Technological University.
 Contributions and improvements are welcome!

+### Development Setup

+1. Fork the repository
+2. Run `python setup.py` to set up development environment
+3. Make your changes with corresponding tests
+4. Run `python tests/run_tests.py` to ensure all tests pass
+5. Submit a pull request

+### Code Style

+- Follow PEP 8 guidelines
+- Add docstrings for all functions and classes
+- Include comprehensive error handling
+- Write tests for new functionality

 ## License